Trump rejects author's accusations, calls self 'stable genius'

 Reagan, a Republican who was the U.S. president from 1981-1989, was diagnosed with Alzheimer’s disease in 1994 and died in 2004.

-“Actually, throughout my life, my two greatest assets have been mental stability and being, like, really smart,” said Trump, a former reality TV star.
+“Actually, throughout my life, my two greatest assets have been mental stability and being, like, really smart,” said Trump, a former reality TV star and developer.

 “I went from VERY successful businessman, to top T.V.
 Star ... to President of the United States (on my first try).
 I think that would qualify as not smart, but genius ... and a very stable genius at that!”